ash-project/ash/documentation/topics/advanced/reactor.md

 `Ash.Reactor` is an extension for [`Reactor`](https://github.com/ash-project/reactor) which adds explicit support for interacting with resources via their defined actions.

-See [Getting started with Reactor](https://hexdocs.pm/reactor/getting-started-with-reactor.html) for more information about Reactor.
+See [Getting started with Reactor](https://hexdocs.pm/reactor/getting-started-with-reactor.html) to understand the core Reactor concepts first.
+Then return to this guide to see how `Ash.Reactor` adds conveniences for using Reactor from Ash.

 ## Usage